-3.1.4.1 Coverage and Seeding of Beneficiaries
+3.4.3.1 Coverage and Seeding of Beneficiaries

-A detailed MIS covering the Micro ATM transactions and beneficiaries covered under the pilot was not made available.
+A detailed MIS on the transactions, beneficiaries covered under the pilot was not made available.
 Hence based on the discussion and information gathered from Jharkhand Block and District officials the details of the coverage of the pilot were gathered.
 The pilot was operational in six blocks within four districts.
 The breakup of beneficiaries seeded with Aadhaar and linked to Aadhaar enabled bank account across pilot districts and blocks as on December 2012 is mentioned in the chart below.